clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

 ---

-Next we write the `OnSubscriptionUpdate` callback.
+Next we write the `OnSubscriptionApplied` callback.
 When this event occurs for the first time, it signifies that our local client cache is fully populated.
 At this point, we can verify if a player entity already exists for the corresponding user.
 If we do not have a player entity, we need to show the `UserNameChooser` dialog so the user can enter a username.
 We also put the message of the day into the chat window.
 Finally we unsubscribe from the callback since we only need to do this once.

 **Append after the Start() function in TutorialGameManager.cs**